Wisconsin Supreme Court Statistics, 1958-59

-These tables are derived from information contained in 283 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1968, and August 31, 1969.
-The total of 283 decisions does not include rulings arising from (1) disciplinary matters involving lawyers, and (2) various petitions, motions, applications and the like (generally disposed of without oral argument and in short per curiam decisions).
-Smith v.
-State, a 3-3 per curiam decision, is omitted, as is Rich v.
-Schweda, a two-sentence per curiam ruling “without opinion.”
+These tables are derived from information contained in 251 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1958, and August 31, 1959.
+The total of 251 decisions does not include various orders pertaining to petitions, motions, applications, and the like (generally disposed of without oral argument and in short per curiam decisions).

 The tables are available as a complete set and by individual topic in the subsets listed below.